-13. Complete the SEHD Graduation Survey☐ This will be emailed out after you've applied for graduation in Howdy 14.
-Formally apply for graduation through your Howdy portal All information about graduation dates, times, and regalia can be found at graduation.tamu.edu.
-Graduation dates are formalized two weeks after the initial graduation submission date 15.
-Pay attention to The Grad School's graduation timeline and deadlines Deadlines to submit your Defense and Dissertation paperwork come quickly each semester.
+13. Complete the SEHD Graduation Survey

+□ You will receive this survey after you have applied for graduation in Howdy

+14. Formally apply for graduation through your Howdy portal

+All information about graduation dates, times, and regalia can be found at graduation.tamu.edu.
+Graduation dates are formalized two weeks after the initial graduation submission date

+□ 15.
+Pay attention to The Grad School's graduation timeline and deadlines

+Deadlines to submit your Defense and Dissertation paperwork come quickly each semester.